cdsisthe1/fyoutube/README.md

 ### 🙏 inspiration

-This project was inspired by the work of [ambr0sial](https://github.com/ambr0sial).
+this project was inspired by the work of [ambr0sial](https://github.com/ambr0sial).

 ### 📜 terms of use